rifatrakib/practical-pydantic/field-types/README.md

 ##### Validating the first value

 You can create a `validator` to validate the first value in an infinite generator and still not consume it entirely.

+#### Unions

+The `Union` type allows a model attribute to accept different types.

+> ##### Info
+>
+> You may get unexpected coercion with `Union`; see below.
+Know that you can also make the check slower but stricter by using `Smart Union`.

+However, as can be seen above, pydantic will attempt to 'match' any of the types defined under `Union` and will use the first one that matches.
+In the above example the `id` of `user_3` was defined as a `uuid.UUID` class (which is defined under the attribute's `Union` annotation) but as the `uuid.UUID` can be marshalled into an `int` it chose to match against the `int` type and disregarded the other types.

+> ##### Warning
+>
+> `typing.Union` also ignores order when defined, so `Union[int, float] == Union[float, int]` which can lead to unexpected behaviour when combined with matching based on the Union type order inside other type definitions, such as `List` and `Dict` types (because Python treats these definitions as singletons).
+For example, `Dict[str, Union[int, float]] == Dict[str, Union[float, int]]` with the order based on the first time it was defined.
+Please note that this can also be `affected by third party libraries` and their internal type definitions and the import orders.

+As such, it is recommended that, when defining `Union` annotations, the most specific type is included first and followed by less specific types.
+In the above example, the `UUID` class should precede the `int` and `str` classes to preclude the unexpected representation.

+> ##### Tip
+>
+> The type `Optional[x]` is a shorthand for `Union[x, None]`. `Optional[x]` can also be used to specify a required field that can take `None` as a value.

+##### Discriminated Unions (a.k.a.
+Tagged Unions)

+When `Union` is used with multiple submodels, you sometimes know exactly which submodel needs to be checked and validated and want to enforce this.
+To do that you can set the same field - let's call it `my_discriminator` - in each of the submodels with a discriminated value, which is one (or many) `Literal` value(s).
+For your `Union`, you can set the discriminator in its value: `Field(discriminator='my_discriminator')`.

+Setting a discriminated union has many benefits:

+* validation is faster since it is only attempted against one model.

+* only one explicit error is raised in case of failure.

+* the generated JSON schema implements the `associated OpenAPI specification`.

+> ##### Note
+>
+> Using the `Annotated Fields syntax` can be handy to regroup the `Union` and `discriminator` information.
+See below for an example!

+> Warning
+>
+> Discriminated unions cannot be used with only a single variant, such as `Union[Cat]`.
+Python changes `Union[T]` into `T` at interpretation time, so it is not possible for pydantic to distinguish fields of `Union[T]` from `T`.

+##### Nested Discriminated Unions

+Only one discriminator can be set for a field but sometimes you want to combine multiple discriminators.
+In this case you can always create "intermediate" models with `__root__` and add your discriminator.